 Finding grants and funding for IT training

 Grants for IT training are hard to come by.
-But there may still be opportunities to secure some funding, depending on the nature of your business and where in the UK you are based.
+But there may still be opportunities to secure some funding, depending on the nature of your business and your location in the UK.

 A good place to start your search is the GOV.UK website, which lists ways to get finance and support for your business.
 For instance, businesses in Scotland may be able to secure up to £3,000 towards employee training costs.